 Audit Counting Method

-Counties using direct recording electronic (DRE) voting systems are instructed to conduct the statistical recount using the ballot images contained in the system.
+Previously, counties using direct recording electronic (DRE) voting systems were instructed to conduct the statistical recount using the ballot images contained in the system.
 Pennsylvania removed its DRE voting systems from use statewide prior to the 2020 election cycle.
 We therefore categorize audits in Pennsylvania as entirely manual.